 Is it possible to use a mosquito fogger on other insects?

 It can, of course, be used on a variety of insects.
-Actually, a “mosquito fogger” does not exist; it is the insecticidal liquid that makes it particular to one or more insect species.
+Actually, a “mosquito fogger” does not exist; the insecticidal liquid makes it particular to one or more insect species.
 In any case, read the label to see whether there’s a list of insects to avoid.

 Is it true that a mosquito fogger will kill bees, wasps, and fleas?